 The Volant Charitable Trust is a registered charity in Scotland with charity number SC030790.

 21. Is this a Harry Potter or Wizarding World story?
 Is there any magic or wizards?
 Is it the first in a series?

 The Ickabog is not a Harry Potter story, nor is it set in the wizarding world.
 It is a completely separate story by J.K.
 Rowling, a fairy tale, set in an imaginary country called Cornucopia.
 You can read the story on this website.
 It is a one-off and not part of a series.

-Yes, the book will be translated into other languages, just as the competition will run in other countries.
-Details of which languages will be announced soon.
+Yes, the book will be translated into French, Italian, German, Spanish, Brazilian Portuguese, Russian and Chinese.
+Details of other languages will be announced soon.

 At the moment there are no plans to make a movie or stage adaptation of The Ickabog.